About John Barleycorn

 During Prohibition, the east side of the current restaurant was a Chinese laundry.
 The laundry served as a front for bootleggers who rolled carts of camouflaged liquor through the laundry to the basement.
 The laundry’s basement was conveniently connected to the saloon’s basement, providing easy transportation of the booze to the saloon via a small elevator.
 At the time the front windows on the façade were covered, so from the outside the saloon appeared to be “closed” in accordance with the law.
 Meanwhile, patrons could enter the speakeasy through the laundry, thus eliminating any suspicion that liquor was being served on the premises.

+Over the years, many interesting patrons have quaffed a brew here.
+John Dillinger was a regular patron, and the quiet, well-dressed bank robber used to enjoy “buying the house a round.”
+Dillinger was shot by federal agents two blocks away near the Biograph Theater (now the Victory Gardens Biograph Theater) in July 1934, thanks to a tip from the “lady in red.”
 Several saloons came and went in the building until Eric J. Van Gelder purchased the property in the early 1960s and named it John Barleycorn Memorial Pub.
 The artifacts, handmade ships and paintings displayed around the restaurant were collected by the eccentric Dutch proprietor.
 Some of the ships date as far back as the late 1800s and many of the pieces were purchased on Van Gelder’s trips to Sri Lanka, Cambodia, Hong Kong and Europe.